timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 ## Create a time-series graph from pre-aggregated data
 In the previous example, we queried for all transactions of AMD stock in a 6 hour period which resulted in ~3 800 data points.
-If we query for transactions of AMD stock in a 3 month period, we get ~1 500 000 data points.
+If you query for transactions of AMD stock in a 3 month period, you get around 1,500,000 data points.
 It's not smart to graph this amount of rows every 30 seconds, which is the refresh interval default.
 This uses a lot of CPU, memory, and network bandwidth.
 In extreme cases Grafana will freeze and require a restart.

-To solve this problem we pre-aggregate our data using TimescaleDB's [`time_bucket`][time_bucket] hyperfunction.
+To solve this problem you can pre-aggregate your data using TimescaleDB's [`time_bucket`][time_bucket] hyperfunction.

 <procedure>